mcarolinadiaz/library-management-solvd-course/README.md

   - Maintained consistency with JDBC structure.

 5-
--Create one XML file and XSD schema for at least 5 classes from the below hierarchy.
+- Create one XML file and XSD schema for at least 5 classes from the below hierarchy.
--Validate XML file using XSD schema and assigned parser.
+- Validate XML file using XSD schema and assigned parser.
--Parse XML file using one of the parsers from the title.
+- Parse XML file using one of the parsers from the title.
--Add JAXB annotations to the hierarchy.
+- Add JAXB annotations to the hierarchy.
 Date, List, and complex objects should be covered.
--Parse XML using JAXB.
+- Parse XML using JAXB.

 6-
--Add Jackson’s annotation to the hierarchy.
+- Add Jackson’s annotation to the hierarchy.
 Date, List, and complex objects should be covered.
--Parse JSON using Jackson.
+- Parse JSON using Jackson.

 7-
--Add Factory, Abstract Factory, Builder, Listener, Facade, Decorator, Proxy, Strategy, MVC patterns to your current project.
+- Add Factory, Abstract Factory, Builder, Listener, Facade, Decorator, Proxy, Strategy, MVC patterns to your current project.
--Refactor code for the current project to satisfy SOLID principles.
+- Refactor code for the current project to satisfy SOLID principles.